-It is important to note: Districts that have accountability contracts with the State Board of Education will have the flexibility to allocate earned funds at their discretion, with the exception of funds earned for teachers continuing to be compensated under the T&E model, and would not be restricted by law or rule, nor tested by expenditure controls.
-Districts without accountability contracts will continue to be required to meet all expenditure requirements in Title 20 and State Board Rule.
+Districts that have accountability contracts with the State Board of Education (SBOE) will have the flexibility to allocate earned funds at their discretion, with the exception of funds earned for teachers who are continuing to be compensated under the T&E model, and would not be restricted by law or rule, nor tested by expenditure controls.
+These districts will have the flexibility to structure local budgets and allocate resources in the way that best meets the needs of the students in that district.

+Districts without accountability contracts will continue to be required to meet all expenditure requirements and controls in Title 20 and State Board Rule.